tmendonca28/anthonymendonca/tech-learning/sase-101.md

 Gartner predicts the demands for simplicity, flexibility, scalability, low latency and pervasive security will force convergence of WAN edge and network security markets.
 This convergence is known as the **Secure Access Service Edge (SASE)**.

 SASE is comprised of 3 key architectural requirements:
-* Trult converged and centralised (Single-pane-of-glass)
+* Truly converged and centralised (Single-pane-of-glass)
 * Global cloud-native functionality
 * Support all edges i.e. branch connectivity, mobile, cloud, on-premise etc.